 The Morgan Horse-Profiles in History: Introduction by Christian J. Heidorf

-The Morgan Horse Magazine devotes the last page of each issue to an item in the museum’s collection, titled Memorabilia.
+The Morgan Horse Magazine devoted the last page of several issues to an item in the museum’s collection, entitled Memorabilia.
 Below, find a sample of our Memorabilia articles.